dajkatal/Global-Trie/README.md

 # Global-Trie
+This project lets a server host a Trie, which can then be accessed and manipulated by multiple clients concurrently.

 This project is divided into two sections.
 The Trie Server itself, and the program for clients to connect with the server.